What are the different types of B2B prospects for lead generation?

 • FinTech Partners (Payment Solution)

-“We segment our banking leads into: regulators (need for compliance), innovators (UX research) and optimizers (ROI focus).
-Each group receives a specific journey, with an average conversion rate of 22% vs. 8% with a generic approach.”
+“We segment our banking leads into: regulators (compliance needs), innovators (UX research) and optimizers (ROI focus).
+Each group receives a specific journey, with an average conversion rate of 22% vs 8% in a generic approach.”

 • GreenManufacturing (Industrial Equipment)

-“Our factory buyers are either 'crisis' (urgent replacement) or 'evolution' (3-year project).
-For the former, we use email and telephone in immediate solution mode.
-For the latter, we use webinars and facility visits.”
+“Our plant buyers are either in 'crisis' mode (urgent replacement) or 'evolution' mode (3-year project).
+For the former, we use email and telephone for immediate solutions.
+For the latter, webinars and site visits.”

-“A good B2B lead is not a target, but a potential partner whose decision-making journey you need to understand.
-The ideal typology?
+“A good B2B lead isn't a target, but a potential partner whose decision-making process you need to understand.
+The ideal type?
 One that reflects their priorities, not your products.”

 Édouard Lefèvre , Founder of B2BLeaders Academy